This page was last updated on 04/29/2020.

 Out of an abundance of caution, we are restricting all visitors to our buildings unless absolutely medically necessary.
 We are posting signs on our entryway doors to notify visitors of this policy and are actively screening individuals—including staff—who need to come into the buildings.
 In addition, we are restricting any trips away from the facilities for any of our patients unless it is deemed medically necessary.

-All of our nursing care and rehab facilities are Restricting Visitation.
+All of our facilities are Restricting Visitation.

 If you believe a visit to the facility is essential and need to make special arrangements, please contact the facility Administrator.
+In addition to restricting visitations, there are other guidelines in place.
+They include, but are not limited to, the following:

 The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we are implementing to help reduce the potential for the virus to enter our buildings.
 However, we need your help in battling COVID-19.
 Below are some examples of how you can help protect our patients, as well as prevent the spread throughout your community.